Galapagos Cruise: My experience sailing on the Golondrina Yacht

 This cruise has 8 cabins, each equipped with bunk beds, private bathrooms, a dining area where you can serve yourself 3 buffet-style meals a day.
 There are different social spaces.
 You can get some sun while sailing between destinations or grab a beer at the bar.
 There’s always something to do on Golondrina Yacht so we never got bored.

-If you want to travel first class on a Galapagos cruise, you can follow this same route on the Fragata Yacht, which always sails alongside Golondrina Yacht.
+If you want to travel Tourist superior on a Galapagos cruise, you can follow this same route on the Fragata Yacht, which always sails alongside Golondrina Yacht.

 – DAY 1: Baltra Island / Mosquera Islet